 Personal service company arrangements and other similar structures are used to some extent in Finland in the tax planning of remuneration paid to senior executives.
 There is, however, a quite well-established practice in Finland to pierce through minor consultancy firms and to tax consultancy proceeds as the salary (or board fee, as the case may be) of the person carrying out the consultancy tasks in practice, if the arrangement is considered as de facto employment of the consultant by the client company.
-This may be the case especially if the person carrying out the consultancy tasks has previously been employed by the company purchasing the consultancy services, if the consultancy firm has no other clients of importance, or if the consultancy firm is very small.
-According to Supreme Administrative Court case law and tax authorities' guidelines, remuneration for services as a CEO or a board member may not be accepted as income of a consultancy company, but it is personal earned income of the CEO or board member.
+This may be the case especially if the person carrying out the consultancy tasks has previously been employed by the company purchasing the consultancy services, if the consultancy firm has no other clients of importance or if the consultancy firm is very small.
+According to Supreme Administrative Court case law and tax authorities' guidelines, remuneration for services as a CEO or a board member may not be accepted as income of a consultancy company but is personal earned income of the CEO or board member.

-There may also be planning possibilities when determining the timing of the entry into Finland and the departure from Finland.
+There may also be planning possibilities when determining the timing of entry into and departure from Finland.
 According to the Finnish rules, foreign income referring to the part of the year prior to the commencement of tax residence or after the cessation of tax residence enjoys full exemption and is not taken into account when determining the progressive tax rate applicable to the income taxable in Finland.
-A well-planned timing of arrival and departure may hence significantly cut the progressive tax rate applicable to the part of income taxable in Finland in the year of arrival or the year of departure.
+A well-planned timing of arrival and departure may hence significantly cut the progressive tax rate applicable to the part of arrival or departure.
 In addition, various split salary arrangements may offer planning opportunities if executives are working only a part of their working days in Finland and the other part, for example, in another Scandinavian country.
-Due to the economic employer concept potentially being introduced shortly, even working short periods in Finland for a foreign employer may trigger taxation.
-Cross-border work should therefore be carefully planned to avoid unwanted tax exposure.
+The proposed legislation introducing the economic employer concept was cancelled at the last minute.
+However, it is likely that the economic employer concept will be introduced sooner or later, resulting in a situation where even working short periods in Finland for a foreign employer may trigger taxation.